jfrog/partner-integrations/jira/README.md

 # Requirements

 * You must be a user with Admin permissions to generate an API Key
+* You should have a Jira Cloud instance.
+You can signup for a free instance at: https://www.atlassian.com/software/jira/pricing

 # Support
 If you need help with this integration, please contact `partner_support@jfrog.com`